carloshdelreal/portafolio/_portfolio/en/2020-01-21 doctors app.md

 Doctor's Application is a partial implementation of the [MediCo - Medical Mobile App](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design?tracking_source=search%7Cmobile%20app){:target="_blank"} designed by Vinisha Panjikar.

 You can see a live version of the implementation [At Doctor's App https://doctorscapstone.herokuapp.com/](https://doctorscapstone.herokuapp.com/){:target="_blank"}.
-This is a Fullstack web application that has been designed for mobile devices.
+This is a Full stack web application that has been designed for mobile devices.

 The application consists of a login system, and a backend API that stores your data and feeds the frontend application implemented on React.